Visual Journey through South Korea

 Each pair does the same impossible work: transforming light into stories - the same way children turn pieces of trashed cardboard into rocketships to embark on lunar expeditions atop blotchy and tattered living room carpets.

-But it's the stories I imagine that captivate me most.
+But it's the stories behind each individual lense that fascinate me most.
 These eyes have been the first things lovers saw in the morning.
 They've watched children take first steps, witnessed final breaths, seen sunsets from hospital windows and city skylines from airplane seats.
-They've cried over books, sparkled with inside jokes, rolled with teenage vexations.
+They've cried over books, sparkled with inside jokes and rolled with teenage vexations.
+Each eye is an archive of moments, not just what was seen, but how it was seen.
+The same sunset looks different through eyes clouded in grief versus eyes bright with new love.

-We spend our entire lives looking out through these windows, but we can never truly see the windows themselves.
-It's the ultimate blind spot - we use our eyes to see everything except our own seeing.
+We spend our entire lives looking out through these windows but we can never truly see the windows themselves.

 The next time someone sees the world differently than you do, remember: they're not wrong.
 They're just looking through a different camera, one shaped by experiences you'll never have, calibrated by a consciousness you'll never fully understand.

-And that's not an error in the system of being human - it's the most beautiful feature of it all!
+And that's not an error in the system of being human, it's the most beautiful feature of it all.